theprivateer/blog/content/slashes/now.md

 - Pondering my relationship with technology and how to organise and maintain my digital life.
 - Slowly working my way up to running 10km.
-- Playing around with Neovim on a remote server to see if I can ‘do web development’ using my iPad Pro (via [Termius](https://termius.com/free-ssh-client-for-ipad)).

 ## Reading